Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/03-AIE-ML-lenet_tutorial/README.md

 </details>

 ## Before You Begin

-Note: This tutorial targets the VEK280 Production board (see https://www.xilinx.com/products/boards-and-kits/vek280.html).
-If you have already purchased this board, download the necessary files from the website and ensure that you have the correct licenses installed.
+Note: This tutorial targets the [VEK280 Production board](https://www.xilinx.com/products/boards-and-kits/vek280.html).
+If you have already purchased this board, download the necessary files from the website and make sure that you have the correct licenses installed.

 <details>